denten-books/plain-text/main.md

 in the mirror image.
 The surplus of the other.
 There is no point of view outside of myself; I cannot access my own internal image.
 From my eyes stare a stranger's eyes."
+### 6.6 Engelbart

+Engelbart's lab adopted a conspicuously recursive methodology they called "bootstrapping," by which research into creating better research was done by enabling research [@engelbart_research_1968, 395].
+Elsewhere, Engelbart explains bootstrapping "as a process wherein the results of a given effort are fed back into the activity in a reinforcing way, so that less internal energy is required to achieve bigger results faster."
+In that light, the production of the technical report quoted here was not an activity incidental and secondary to research, but was the stated object of research itself.

+"A short computer
+program that is permanently resident or easily loaded into a computer and whose execution brings a larger program, such as an operating system or its loader, into memory [@ieee_ieee_1990, 13]."

+"the techniques being explored are implemented, studies, and evaluated with the advantage of intensive everyday use [@engelbart_augmented_1973, 12]."
+Much later, in the 1990s, Engelbart

+"They must bootstrap themselves into a new kind of ``think,'' into a new climate of man-machine interaction, in which men evolve intelligent machines and intelligent machines evolve men [@brodey_human_1967, 86]."

+Engelbart borrows the idea of "bootstrapping" from .
+The animation of inorganic matter

+the material g

+Warren Brodey Human Enhancement

 ## Tech Appendix

 ### Prepare How to run the terminal.
 What is it.
 And why?
 Intro to POSIX